List of Game of Thrones characters: House Targaryen

 is the Lord Commander of the Kingsguard and member of the Small Council.
 Known as "Barristan the Bold", he is considered one of the most famous knights of the Seven Kingdoms.
+He is a member of House Selmy of Harvest Hill in the Stormlands.
 Ned has a tremendous respect for Barristan as he remained loyal to protect the Mad King, Aerys II.
 He sustained injuries at the Trident which prevented Selmy from taking place in the final battles of the war which ultimately led to his survival and pardon.
 When Ned attempts to arrest Cersei and Joffrey, he informs Ser Barristan of Robert's will and tells his men not to harm him.
 After Joffrey becomes King and has Ned arrested, Cersei and Joffrey force Ser Barristan into retirement despite the Kingsguard being meant to serve for life, and much to his anger, his position of Commander is to be given to Jaime.
 His honor insulted, Ser Barristan refuses their offer of a castle and servants in recognition of his service and leaves King's Landing.
 Ser Barristan returns in season 3 where he offers his service to Daenerys as a member of her Queensguard to redeem himself for failing her family.
 He and Ser Jorah Mormont tend to conflict over what actions Daenerys should use with the former preferring honorable choices while the latter preferring pragmatic choices.
 Barristan later discovers that Jorah's original purpose was to spy on Daenerys for Robert and Lord Varys, and informs Daenerys, fearing for her safety and leading her to exile Jorah from Meereen on threat of execution.
 When a resistance movement, the Sons of the Harpy, openly hostile to Daenerys's conquest and politics, arise, Barristan advises the Queen to remain just with her enemies and tells of her own father's crimes and cruel attitude which led to his downfall.
 He eventually sustains mortal injuries in a fight with a group of Sons of the Harpy alongside Grey Worm even though he managed to slay most of them with prowess.
 He is mourned by Daenerys as she considered him a loyal friend and his death causes her to retaliate on the Great Masters.